Kingsly62/awards/README.md

-# Instagram Photo Gallerly
+# Tesla-Tech Awards

 ## Built By Clinton Kioge

 ### Description

-Instagram Photo Gallery Application is a platform that allows users to create authenitication acccount to prompted to intearact with the application ,view , like , dislike and comment on the images , from your computer or smartphone
+Tesla-Tech Application is a platform that allows users to create authenitication acccount to prompted to intearact with the application upload a website ,view , like , dislike and comment on webite.

 ### User Stories